The Time of India DATE: 22.12.2010

 Enraged by poor conditions in an overcrowded government hostel at Saidapet, some 200 students decided to send a message to the authorities on Tuesday, but Chennai commuters ended up paying for it.

+Virtually everyone who tried to use the southern stretch of Anna Salai in the morning rush hour got a taste of the protest by MC Raja Adi Dravidar Hostel residents, which held up traffic for almost five hours.
 For most part of the drama, policemen stood watching helpless as higher-ups sought to avoid action that would “aggravate the situation.”
 Finally, it took a visit by minister for adi dravidar welfare Tamizharasi to pacify the protesters and bring the demonstration to an end.

 The city was heading into the rush hour around 8.40 am when students emerged from the hostel raising slogans against poor food and living conditions and blocking traffic from Saidapet to Nandanam.
 The road was clogged in no time, with traffic jams extending to lateral roads.